Asia Pacific Studies student Agnieszka Lewczuk tells us her experience at the University

-Agnieszka, from Biala Podlaska in Poland, is flourishing on the Asia Pacific Studies course at UCLan, whilst also balancing a job at local cocktail bar Forum and a busy social life with friends from all over the globe whom she has met since arriving here in Preston in September 2018.
+Agnieszka, from Biala Podlaska in Poland, is flourishing on the Asia Pacific Studies, BA (Hons) course at the University of Central Lancashire, whilst also balancing a job at local cocktail bar Forum and a busy social life with friends from all over the globe whom she has met since arriving here in Preston in September 2018.

-“Having a real sense of adventure through having the experience of meeting people from other countries, such as Korea, France, Lithuania, Nigeria, India and Italy, has been a real highlight for me so far during my time at UCLan.
+“Having a real sense of adventure through having the experience of meeting people from other countries, such as Korea, France, Lithuania, Nigeria, India and Italy, has been a real highlight for me so far during my time at the University of Central Lancashire.
 Yes there are challenges, like having to write in academic English just when you think your English is good, you have to go up a level.
 But I have found all of the Tutors and Professors to be really nice, more like friends, which adds to a supportive and chilled environment.

 “In Poland there’s a more professional relationship with Professors and you must refer to them as ‘Professor’, but here in the UK you are not afraid to talk to them and ask questions.
 It’s certainly less stressful here, according to my brother who studies at a university in Poland he has a large number of exams in a short space of time and he must learn the knowledge for these exams word for word – then he just ends up forgetting it all!
 Here you might have an essay due in two months’ time – this is one of the reasons I came here instead of remaining in Poland.

-“I chose to study at UCLan for a number of reasons.
+“I chose to study at the University of Central Lancashire for a number of reasons.
 Firstly, I wanted to try a different area of England, instead of just London.
 I wanted to experience different people and a different accent.

-"Secondly, this University is very good for language students and the course seemed very interesting, with options for Masters courses after graduation.
-Finally, from Preston I can explore so many different parts of the UK, like Scotland for example!
+""Secondly, this University is very good for language students and the course seemed very interesting, with options for Masters courses after graduation.
+Finally, from Preston I can explore so many different parts of the UK, like Scotland for example!"— Agnieszka Lewczuk

 “I use the free University gym for general fitness and also my flat mate introduced me to fencing there!
 I work in a bar/ restaurant in the city centre, but when I have time, I socialise with my friends at a climbing centre called Boulder UK or we go for drinks at places like Kuckoo.
 Preston is a convenient place to live – small and walkable.
 If I want to go shopping it’s a 10-minute walk and if I am going to work it’s a 15-minute walk!
 I am used to walking home at 1am due to my work and I have never had any issues with regards to safety.